sankalp1999/Image_Captioning_With_Attention/README.md

 ![attention_maths.png](imgs/attention_maths.png)

 ### Doubly stochastic attention
-The authors introduce doubly stochastic attention which involves using a sigmoid gate "beta" learning parameter to encourage (alpha * attention_weights).sum() to be near 1.
+The authors introduce doubly stochastic attention which involves using a sigmoid gate over a "beta" learning parameter(essenetially a FC layer) to encourage

-We pass the context vector through a gate(essentially, a fully connected layer).
+(alpha * attention_weights).sum() to be near 1.

 They also introduce a term to add in to the overall loss.
-This helps the model to identify more objects.

 ![double.png](imgs/double.png)